jk-oster/laravel-collection-trend/docs/README.md

     ->sum(fn ($item) => $item['value_column']);
 ```

-Using a closure allows you  e.g. to map non numeric values of your items to numeric values for analysis purposes and implement other more advanced operations.
+> TIPP: Using a closure allows you  e.g. to map non numeric values of your items to numeric values for analysis purposes and implement other more advanced operations.

 ### Empty Data Fillers / Placeholder Values